 Councillors Iain Nicolson and Sam Mullin, Renfrewshire Council

-The committee also has representation from Glasgow Airport, Scottish Business in the Community and the BAA Communities Trust, the airport owner’s grant-making charity.
+The committee also has representation from Glasgow Airport, Scottish Business in the Community and the LHR Airport Communities Trust, the airport owner’s grant-making charity.

 The committee meets every two months under the chairmanship of accountant Archie Hunter, who brings considerable financial expertise to the role with previous positions including senior partner for KPMG (Scotland) and past president of the Institute of Chartered Accountants.

 In 2013 the committee will meet to consider applications on the following dates: